 A group of Yakima businessmen began a plan to develop a residential center for the intensive treatment of alcoholism.
 Nothing similar existed in the state, and the need for the program was apparent.
-Chronic alcoholics had no resources for proper treatment of their disease or for the diseases induced by the alcoholism.
+Chronic alcoholics had no resources for the proper treatment of their disease or for the diseases induced by alcoholism.
 General hospitals had closed their doors to alcoholics and refused treatment to even those who were in life-threatening physical trauma.
-Many alcoholics who were in desperate need of life-saving treatment were admitted under a physicians false diagnosis or, when that ruse failed, were literally “dumped” at emergency room door and abandoned to the compassion of the hospital personnel.
+Many alcoholics who were in desperate need of life-saving treatment were admitted under a physician's false diagnosis or, when that ruse failed, were literally “dumped” at the emergency room door and abandoned to the compassion of the hospital personnel.

 March 4th, 1968